 If your textured black plastic is heavily weathered or faded, you can bring it back to life with a product like Forever Black, which is a dye system for black plastic and rubber trim.
 It’s advertised as a permanent solution, but in my experience it will only last a couple of years if the vehicle remains in the sun.
-Also, don’t think that Forever Black is a replacement for vinyl and rubber dressing.
-It’s not.
-After Forever Black cures, you still need to keep the trim protected and looking good with vinyl and rubber dressing.
+Forever Black isn’t a replacement for vinyl and rubber dressing.
+After it cures, you still need to keep the trim protected and looking good with vinyl and rubber dressing.

 To maintain black anodized trim, use a non-cleaning wax or sealant.
 Anodized aluminum must be treated with great care.
 The coating is very thin.
 Even the mildest abrasives (polish and cleaners) will quickly scuff or remove the coating.
 The sun is a problem, too, as exposure to UV rays will fade black anodized trim.

 Painted black trim is often difficult to properly maintain.
 If you wax it, the original satin finish will begin to take on gloss.
 If you don’t treat it, the trim will fade and become flat.
-The best solution I’ve found so far is to treat satin black trim (windshield wipers are a good example) with Meguiar’s Ultimate Quik Detailer.
-This product is amazing on these trim areas, offers a natural satin finish, dries to a grease-less finish, and won’t soften the black paint.
-Simply wipe it on and let it dry.
+The best solution I’ve found is to treat satin black trim (windshield wipers are a good example) with Meguiar’s Ultimate Quik Detailer.
+This product is amazing on trim areas, it offers a natural satin finish, it dries to a grease-less finish and won’t soften the black paint.
+Simply wipe it on and let it dry!

 Rubber seals and moldings around windows, doors, lights, hood, trunk and bumpers are designed to protect the car from water, wind and dirt.
-These rubber components also trim the car to enhance its appearance.
-If you do not maintain rubber seals, they will become stiff and brittle, and will eventually crack or tear.
+These rubber components also enhance appearance.
+If you do not maintain rubber seals, they’ll become stiff and brittle and will eventually crack or tear.

 Rubber seals around windows, lights, door handles and mirrors should also be cleaned twice a year using a brush and soapy water.
-However, these “exposed” rubber seals should be treated more frequently than door and hood seals, as they get heavy UV radiation from the sun.
+However, these more exposed rubber seals should be treated more frequently than door and hood seals since they get heavy UV radiation from the sun.

 Badges and Emblems